Optimizing Reusable Knowledge for Continual Learning via Metalearning: Continual Learning Scenario

 \section{Continual Learning Scenario}

 Following previous work on continual learning \cite{van2019three}, we consider a task incremental scenario, where task identity is provided at training time.
 Each task $t$ consists of a new data distribution $D^t = (X^t,Y^t,T^t)$, where $X^t$ denotes the input instances, $Y^t$ denotes the instance labels, and $T^t$ is a task ID.
+This task ID is required during training and inference.
 The goal is to train a classification model $ f: X \longrightarrow Y $ using data from a sequence of $T$ tasks: $ D = \{D^1, ..., D^T \} $.
-Following the usual setup for continual learning \cite{van2019three}, each task is presented sequentially to the model, who does not have access to data from previous tasks.
+Following the usual setup for continual learning \cite{van2019three}, each task is presented sequentially to the model.
+Our scenario allows for unlimited use of data from the current task, but after switching to a new task, this data is no longer available.
 Furthermore, there is no intersection between the classes of different tasks, but they share a similar domain.
 This domain intersection is key to take advantage of common patterns among the tasks.
 Next section presents the details behind MARK, our proposed model for incremental learning in the previous scenario.